shawnritchie/cdk-dwh-experiment/README.md

   event_json_data varchar(65535) not null
 );
 ```
+- Turn on the Kinesis Data Analytics App
 - Once everything in place deploy the lambda `cdk deploy payment-simulation-lambda-stack --require-approval never`
-- Currently the Kinesis Data Analytics Apps needs to be built and installed manually to be automated

 # Welcome to your CDK Python project!